Julie Harris: 1990–2009: Established actress

 Harris made two recordings of narrations of E. B. White's children's book Stuart Little for the Pathways of Sound record label: the last six chapters for a single LP record in 1965, and the entire book for a two-record set in 1979.
 She also recorded narrations of many children's books for Caedmon Records.
 Harris also did extensive voiceover work for documentary maker Ken Burns: the voices of Emily Warren Roebling in Brooklyn Bridge (1981), Ann Lee in The Shakers: Hands to Work, Hearts to God (1984), and most notably Southern diarist Mary Boykin Chesnut for Burns' 1990 series The Civil War.

 In the summer of 2008, she appeared on stage again in Chatham, Massachusetts, as "Nanny" in a Monomoy Theater production of The Effect of Gamma Rays on Man-in-the-Moon Marigolds.
 Harris continued to work until 2009, well into her eighties, narrating five historical documentaries by Christopher Seufert and Mooncusser Films, as well as being active as a director on the board of the independent Wellfleet Harbor Actors Theater (WHAT).
 In 2007, when the company built a new, additional theater, also in Wellfleet, Massachusetts, Ms Harris declined to have the building named for her.
 However, she consented to their naming "a piece of it after me"; WHAT named their stage the "Julie Harris Stage".

-Personal life
+Personal life and death

 Harris lived in West Chatham, Cape Cod, for many years until her death.
-Three times divorced, she had one son, Peter Gurian.
+Three times divorced, she had one son, Peter Alston Gurian.
 A breast cancer survivor, she suffered a severe fall requiring surgery in 1999, a stroke in 2001, and a second stroke in 2010.

 Harris died on August 24, 2013, of congestive heart failure at her home in West Chatham, Massachusetts.
 Harris was cremated after her death.